The Glamorous Imperial Concubine: Synopsis

-Set under the backdrop of the turbulent Five Dynasties and Ten Kingdom period of 10th century Imperial China, follows the story of a kind and beautiful princess, Ma Fuya of Chu.
-In one night, her kingdom perished under the hands of the manipulative Ma Yi Fang, Fuya’s uncle.
+Set against the backdrop of the turbulent Five Dynasties and Ten Kingdom period of 10th century Imperial China, follows the story of a kind and beautiful princess, Ma Fuya of Chu.
+In one night, her kingdom perished under the hands of the manipulative Ma Yi Fang, Fuya's uncle.
 Forced to flee her home after being betrayed and losing everything she loved, she bravely ventures on the path to restoring her kingdom with the help of the mysterious Meng Qiyou, the unfavored prince of Shu.
 Although he has ulterior motives and uses Fuya as a political tool, he falls in love with her and secretly protects her from danger.

 As she hides in Shu, the crown prince of Northern Han, Liu Liancheng who has an unrequited love for Fuya, searches for her desperately.

 The exiled princess becomes the subject of the affections of various princes and emperors, entangled in the battle of inner states affairs of Shu and Han as well as raging wars between contending states.